benjiqq/NuBot/docs/SETUP.md

 ###0) Setup the machine

 NuBot can run on a computer, on a raspberry pi, or a remote VPS, as long as it has a permanent connection.
 The choice is up to you.
 It only requires a machine with 24/7 connection and recent Java Runtime Environment to be installed.
-NuBot comes as a cross platform executable jar file to run from command line.
+NuBot comes as a cross platform executable jar file to run from command line or by double clicking the GUI launcher executable jar.

 Type `java -version` in your terminal to make sure you have JRE >= 1.8 installed on your machine, otherwise download Java JRE:1.8[from oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)